Mandarin Oriental, Barcelona

 Mandarin Oriental, Barcelona is a hotel located on Passeig de Gràcia in Barcelona, Spain.
-The Mandarin Oriental, Barcelona opened in November 2009 and was designed by a team of Spanish architects and designers: Carlos Ferrater and Joan Trias de Bes (architecture) and Patricia Urquiola (interior design).
-The hotel's 98 guest rooms and suites are housed in a re-developed, mid-20th Century building that was once home to a bank.
+It opened in November 2009 and was designed in part by Spanish architects Carlos Ferrater and Joan Trias de Bes, and interior designer Patricia Urquiola.
+The hotel is housed in a mid-20th Century building.
 Mandarin Oriental, Barcelona also includes The Spa at Mandarin Oriental, Barcelona and five restaurants and bars, including Moments, a Catalan restaurant headed up by Carme Ruscalleda, a Michelin-starred chef.